Destinygarrison/portfolio/README.md

 ![Outlook Screenshot](outlook-project.jpg)

-**Initial Project Idea:**
+This project was based on a prompt to design a better filing system for academic materials.
-I wanted to develop an organized digital filing system to efficiently manage academic files across multiple psychology courses.
+I created an organized structure using Outlook and OneDrive to improve file management across multiple psychology courses.

-**Tools I Used:**
-Microsoft Outlook, OneDrive.

-**Challenges I Faced:**
-Designing a system that balanced accessibility and organization.
-I used color-coded folders and clear naming structures.
+I utilized color-coded folders and naming conventions to save time when searching for files.

-**Other Resources:**
-I adapted templates based on Microsoft tutorials and best practices.

-**Result:**
-Created a system that reduced file search time by 40%.
-Future upgrades may include automation with Power Automate.
+One obstacle I faced was ensuring that different class projects didn’t overlap.
+I solved this by creating standardized naming patterns.
+If extended, I would automate part of the process using Microsoft Flow.

 **Summary:**
 *Designed an academic digital filing system to boost efficiency and reduce lost files.*